uwrit/leaf/docs/deploy/web/apache/README.md

-# Configuring Leaf with Apache
+# Configuring Leaf Client with Apache

-The following is an example snippet of an httpd.conf file to host a multi-node Leaf deployment, for example at a single organization with multiple warehouse database servers.
-In this example, there are three warehouse databases, each one is targeted by a dedicated Leaf API instance.
-Not including the database servers, this example represent 4 distinct servers: a web server (Apache), 3 application servers (API).
+The following is an example snippet of an httpd.conf file to host a single node in a Leaf deployment.

+Currently each leaf client webapp must be hosted at the top level of the DocumentRoot of an apache VirtualHost.
+Multiple nodes could be hosted on a single apache instance pointing at that same DocumentRoot, however each would need it's own VirtualHost and unique dns name defined (eg. site1.leaf.school.edu, site2.leaf.school.edu).

+In the below example, the Shibboleth module is used to authenticate users via SAML2 and provide group membership to the app.
+If you want to define your own set of groups that limit access to the app via apache (ie during pre-release or evaluation), you can define your own apache groups via the AuthGroupFile directive and then require those groups.

 ```xml
 <VirtualHost *:443>